 What causes mould growth on cannabis plants?

 Mould loves certain conditions, and unfortunately, some of these are exactly what cannabis plants also thrive in.
 Moisture, warmth, and a lack of airflow are the key culprits.
-Let’s break down the main causes:
+Let’s break down the main causes and see how mould can enter the grow room in the first place

 Environmental factors